CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. To install helm, you need to run the following commands within the terminal of ubuntu-k8s VM that is opened in putty:

-            Helm is a Kubernetes deployment tool for automating creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
-The manifests are stored in helm charts.
+     > **Note** : Helm is a Kubernetes deployment tool for automating creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
+The kubernetes app's manifests are stored in helm charts.
    ```
    curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3
    chmod 700 get_helm.sh